Trump's Racist Tweets Came After He Faced Setbacks on Immigration Policy

 Trump’s divisive rhetoric has put him in a league with American demagogues like Sen. Joseph McCarthy in the 1950s and Father Charles Coughlin in the 1930s, said Timothy Naftali, a historian at New York University and former director of the Richard Nixon Presidential Library and Museum.
 “His goal is to divide the Democratic Party and his goal is to win, narrowly, in the Electoral College,” Naftali said.

 “I suspect racism is at the heart of this.
 By now it is an unmistakable trend.
 He attacks people of color, and it is usually women of color.
-By his own actions, he both racist and misogynist,” said Naftali.
+By his own public actions, he is both a racist and a misogynist,” said Naftali.

 The four Democrats — Reps.
-Alexandria Ocasio-Cortez, Ilhan Omar, Ayanna Pressley and Rashida Tlaib — scheduled a press conference Monday afternoon to respond to Trump’s attacks.
+Alexandria Ocasio-Cortez, Ilhan Omar, Ayanna Pressley and Rashida Tlaib — scheduled a press conference on Capitol Hill Monday afternoon to respond to Trump’s attacks.

+“We don’t leave the things that we love,” said Rep. Alexandria Ocasio-Cortez.
+“We are focused on making it better,” Ocasio-Cortez said.
+Rep. Ayanna Pressley said she and others in Congress would not be sidetracked by Trump’s barbs and would continue to work to stop “hateful” policies being rolled out by the administration.
+“I encourage the American people and all of us in this room and beyond to not take the bait,” Pressley said.
+“This is a disruptive distraction from the issues of concern and consequences to the American people.”
+Rep. Ilhan Omar described Trump’s claim on Monday that she loves Al Qaeda and hates Jews as “ridiculous,” adding: “This is his plan to pit us against each other.”

 As Trump responded to the fallout from his tweets, his staff pressed ahead on further policy ideas.
 This week, the Trump Administration is set to begin enacting sweeping new changes to U.S. asylum practices, promising to not consider asylum claims from people who passed through countries where they were eligible to request protection.
 If enacted, the change would mostly impact Central American migrants fleeing criminal violence and economic hardships at home, who must travel through Mexico to get to the U.S. The American Civil Liberties Union and other organizations said they would immediately challenge the move in court.